 Crafting Your Niche and Target Audience

-Defining your niche is critical for success in destination marketing.
+Defining your niches is critical for success in destination marketing.
 Instead of trying to appeal to everyone, focus on specific traveler segments that align with your strengths.
 For example, you might target families looking for eco-friendly adventures or solo travelers seeking cultural authenticity.

-When developing your niche:
+When developing your niches:

 • Start with passions and values: What makes your destination unique?
+What kind of specific experiences and or activities do we offer you can't find anywhere else.

 • Create detailed personas: For instance, “Nature-loving millennials from the Netherlands who enjoy sustainable travel.”